-$^{^4 \}rm All$ cases where the indicator was positive were included in each sample.
+$^4 \rm All$ cases where the indicator was positive were included in each sample.
 The proportion of negative cases used were REBELL 30%, INSURG 12.5%, ETHREL 8%, DOMCRI 15%, INTCRI 30%

-5http://dartthrowingchimp.wordpress.com/2011/06/09/forecasting-popular-uprisings-in-2011 -how-are-we-doing/.
+&lt;sup>5http://dartthrowingchimp.wordpress.com/2011/06/09/forecasting-popular-uprisings-in-2011 -how-are-we-doing/.
 Accessed 10-Jun-2011.

-1 and 2 are roughly normally distributed and a spot-check on some other distributions confirmed this pattern.
+Figures 1, 2 and 3 show the full distribution of the accuracy measures for REBELL.
+Figures 1 and 2 are roughly normally distributed and a spot-check on some other distributions confirmed this pattern.
 Figure 3, on the other hand, is decidedly skewed, more like a chi-squared distribution, with a few exceptionally high AUCs but most of these barely above chance.

 These results suggest that little is to be gained from the sLDA estimation.
 This is compounded by the fact is a bug somewhere in the lda:slda.em.mmsb.collapsed.gibbs.samplerroutine that causes R to crash.
-Both the reported cause of the crash-that is, the resulting error message-and the timing are unpredictable, so presumably some routine is mucking about somewhere in memory where it shouldn't be, and those changes eventually prove computationally fatal.6 But randomly: in the runs on the HPC machines, some submissions would crash after a couple of iterations; some would run for the entire four hours I had allocated.
+Both the reported cause of the crash-that is, the resulting error message-and the timing are unpredictable, so presumably some routine is mucking about somewhere in memory where it shouldn't be, and those changes eventually prove computationally fatal.
+But randomly: in the runs on the HPC machines, some submissions would crash after a couple of iterations; some would run for the entire four hours I had allocated.
 Chang [2010, p.
 9] alludes to a potential problem in the routine with "WARN-ING: This function does not compute precisely...when the count associated with a word in a document is not 1" and that is definitely the situation here (though it is also the case for the poliblog data set included with the package) and this problem may be related to that issue.
+Based on these results, I did not repeat the sLDA analysis for the Middle East data.